quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part40_15.6_Code_Listi.md

 #### Determining Period by Counting Amplitude Passes

-Background context: The algorithm for determining the period \(T\) involves counting the time it takes for three successive passes through \(\theta = 0\).
+Background context: The algorithm for determining the period $T $ involves counting the time it takes for three successive passes through$\theta = 0$.
 This method accounts for cases where oscillation is not symmetric about the origin.

 :p How do you devise an algorithm to determine the period of the pendulum's oscillation?

 ??x
-To determine the period \(T\) of the pendulum, count the time it takes for three successive passes through \(\theta = 0\).
+To determine the period $T $ of the pendulum, count the time it takes for three successive passes through$\theta = 0$.
 This method handles non-symmetric oscillations effectively:
 ```java
 // Pseudocode for determining the period T
 double startTime = System.currentTimeMillis();